 “And about the ninth hour Jesus cried with a loud voice, saying: Eli, Eli, lamma sabacthani? that is, My God, my God, why hast thou forsaken me?”
 Matt 27:46

 These four words were uttered shortly before His death.
 This is the only passage where the original Aramaic language is preserved.
-Here, Jesus was expressing His feelings of abandonment.
-God placed the sins of the entire world on Him, which overwhelms the humanity of Jesus.
+Here, Jesus was expressing His feelings of abandonment by praying the opening verse of Psalm 22.
+God placed the sins of the entire world on Him, which fall heavy on the humanity of Jesus.
 His other eleven disciples, once at His side, are nowhere to be found.
-Jesus fully lived the human experience, and it was by His death that we are redeemed.
+However, Jesus’ reciting of Psalm 22 also brings the reader to remember the ending of that same Psalm: “Then I will proclaim your name to my brethren; in the assembly I will praise you…For he has not spurned or disdained the misery of this poor wretch…All the ends of the earth will remember and turn to the LORD” (Psalm 22: 23, 25, 28).
+Even though Jesus experienced the fullness of human emotion, he also knew the Scriptures, and God the Father’s plan for salvation.
+Thus Jesus chooses to pray a Psalm that begins with discouragement and ends with joyful hope and faith.

 “Afterwards, Jesus knowing that all things were now accomplished, that the scripture might be fulfilled, said: I thirst.”
 John 19:28